bakushiin/cab-HackED/README.md

 # Chrome Extension: CAB Translation Extension

-This Chrome extension allows users to translate other language text to English.
+This Chrome extension is a learning tool that allows users to translate other language text to English.
 The functionality includes:

 ### **Translation Functionality**
 - **Highlight text** → Shows a dialog box on highlight to **translate** selected text.